We invite children with previous horse knowledge and experience to join us at camp as Helpers, and help us with running it!

 There is no charge for attending camp as a helper, but you must reserve a space and must regard it as a commitment.
 Having the right number of helpers is important for the smooth running of the camp.

 Another option, if you want to be a helper and still be able to ride every day, is for you to attend camp as a Helper Rider.

-Helper Riders are required to have the same experience and commitment as Helpers and will perform all the duties of a Helper; but they also get one hour of riding per day, instead of just once per week.
+Helper Riders are required to have the same experience and commitment as Helpers and will perform all the duties of a Helper; but they also get one hour for one hour three days a week.